isumit22/AI-Resume-Analyzer/README.md

 - Includes a deployed-ready container setup and local history tracking.
 - Designed to be easy to explain as a builder-focused GenAI project for AI/ML internship and junior engineer applications.

-## Notes for Reviewers

-- The project is intentionally honest about its current scope.
-- The UI and README describe the app as an MVP with a real pipeline, local sign-in, and private history.
-- Dockerfiles are available at [backend/Dockerfile](backend/Dockerfile) and [frontend/Dockerfile](frontend/Dockerfile).
-- The frontend image accepts `VITE_API_URL` as a build argument.
-- Use the generated plan in [.azure/containerization-plan.copilotmd](.azure/containerization-plan.copilotmd) if you want to continue toward Azure deployment.

 ## Next Steps

 1. Build the FastAPI upload and analysis endpoints.